On Discovering Algorithms for Adversarial Imitation Learning¶

 - The discovered \(r_{\text{disc}}\) does not correspond to a valid \(f\)-divergence, lacking theoretical convergence guarantees.

-- The RA function remains static during training and does not leverage training state information (e.g., remaining update steps, observed density ratio distributions) for adaptive adjustment.
+- The RA function remains static during training and does not adapt to training states (e.g., remaining steps, observed density ratio distributions).

-- The search is conducted on a single environment (SpaceInvaders); searching over a larger set of environments may yield stronger functions.
+- Search was conducted on a single environment (SpaceInvaders); searching on a larger set of environments might yield more robust functions.

 Rating¶

-⭐⭐⭐⭐ — Precise problem identification, novel methodology, and thorough analysis, tempered by the lack of theoretical guarantees and limited search scale.
+⭐⭐⭐⭐ — Precise problem identification, novel methodology, and deep analysis, though it lacks theoretical guarantees and search scale is limited.